Life with Urinary Diversion and Urostomy

 There are a few places to get support after a urinary diversion procedure:

-- An ostomy nurse can help with the many aspects of ostomy care, including skin healing, appliance/bag use, complications, and changes in the stoma over time.
+• An ostomy nurse can help with the many aspects of ostomy care, including skin healing, appliance/bag use, where to buy supplies, issues, and changes in the stoma over time.
 Ask your healthcare team to help put you in touch with an ostomy nurse you can call if issues come up.

-- Many people find great comfort and support in a support group, whether it is in person or online.
-There are quite a few virtual communities that address the issues you may face with an ostomy (just search for "ostomy support").
+• Many people find comfort and support in a support group, whether it is in person or online.
+There are quite a few online communities that can help with issues you may face with an ostomy (just search for "ostomy support").

-- Anyone with an ostomy should find a place or healthcare provider they can turn to for reliable information and assistance, as situations may come up years after getting the ostomy and you will need to know where to turn for help.
+• Anyone with an ostomy should find a place or healthcare provider they can turn to for reliable information and help.
+Situations may come up years after getting the ostomy and you will need to know where to turn for help.

 Resources for Ostomy Support